denten-books/plain-text/main.md

 place a premium on reconstructing and analyzing the writing process itself, in what has been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]."
-Yet another approach will compare multiple editions of the same text to derive a possible meta-text, preserving all sub-variation.
+Yet another approach will compare multiple editions of the same text to derive a possible meta-text, preserving all extant variations.
 Yet others will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950,
 @bowers_shakespeares_1954, @mcgann_radiant_2004].
+Such approaches to textual
-All of these approaches have at least this one thing in common: behind the fuzzy profusion of textual material they perceive the outlines of a single, unified work.
-As a prominent contemporary textual scholar puts it, "one must be able to distinguish the work itself from attempts to reproduce it."[^ln11-tanselle] For a textual critic of a kind, all real-word variants and reproductions are suspect and possibly corrupt in some way.
+criticism have at least this one thing in common: behind the fuzzy profusion of textual material they perceive the outlines of a single, unified work.
+As G.
+Thomas Tanselle (a prominent textual scholar) puts it, "one must be able to distinguish the work itself from attempts to reproduce it."[^ln11-tanselle] For a textual critic of his kind, all real-word variants and reproductions are suspect because possibly corrupt in some way.
 Despite its careful attention to the materiality of the text as artifact, textual criticism in this vein remains a classically idealistic pursuit.
 The work exists as an ideal form in the realm of the ideal.

 [ln11-tanselle]:  "Whatever concept of authorship one subscribes to, the act of reading or listening to receive a message from the past entails the effort to